kevintieu015/LinkedList/README.txt

-This project is a basic Linked List application
+This project is a basic Linked List application with a search for integer in Linked List function.

-----Still need to work on searching for integers---